Soba

 Pro Tips

-- Use fresh soba within 24 hours of purchase for optimal texture
+- Fresh soba is best consumed within 24 hours for optimal texture

-- Keep separated from other foods to prevent odor absorption
+- Store separately from other ingredients to prevent moisture absorption

 Origin & Heritage